 The Sena SMH10-10 Motorcycle Bluetooth Headset/Intercom has numerous advanced features that will make your riding experience more enjoyable.
 It comes with two speakers, a microphone, and Bluetooth 3.0 connectivity to listen to music, make phone calls with speed dialing, and participate in a four-way intercom conversation.

-A couple of problems with the Sena device is it is expensive and designed to be secured using a clamp kit, so it cannot be used with a half helmet.
+One problem with the Sena device is that it is expensive.
+Also, it is designed to be secured using a clamp kit, so it cannot be used with a half helmet.
 Also, the speakers may not be loud enough at highway speeds.

 UCLEAR's drop-in speakers feature a gold-plated, standard 3.5mm stereo audio jack and 40mm diameter driver.
 The speakers are compatible with most helmet communications systems, audio devices, and smartphones and provide high-fidelity audio and HD-quality sound.
 Out of the box, you get a speaker set and installation mount set.